michaelkolesidis/emoji-minesweeper/README.md

 * Checks for null values

 ### Other
+* Board fade-in effect
 * Animated header on hover
 * Animated footer logo on hover
+* Extensive commenting to make the project's code accessible for beginners

 ### Emojis
-The following emojis are used in the game:
+The following emojis are used throughout the game:

 😄 😵 🥳 🔲 💣 💥 🚩 ⬜️ 1️⃣ 2️⃣ 3️⃣ 4️⃣ 5️⃣ 6️⃣ 7️⃣ 8️⃣ ⌛